-After presenting a rather brief background information on central pattern generators and the five-link planar walking mechanism in the rest of this section, the article continues in section \ref{ExperimentalSetup} with the details of the built physical simulation, the design of the CPG network, and the hardware on which the results are tested.
-This is followed by a selection of obtained results in section \ref{ResultsAndDiscussion} and the conclusions in section \ref{Conclusions}.
+After presenting background information on CPGs and the five-link walking mechanism in Section~\ref{SectionBackground}, the article continues in Section~\ref{ExperimentalSetup} with details of the experimental setup including the physical simulation and the CPG network.
+This is followed by a selection of obtained results in Section~\ref{ResultsAndDiscussion}, and the conclusions in Section~\ref{Conclusions}.

-\subsection{Background}
+\section{Background}